 The Directive establishes a corporate due diligence duty.
-With its core aims in identifying, bringing to an end, preventing and accounting for negative human rights and environmental impacts in the company's own operations, subsidiaries and their value chains.
+With its core aims in identifying, bringing to an end, preventing and accounting for negative human rights and environmental impacts in the company's own operations, subsidiaries, value chains and upstream business partners and some specific downstream activities.

 Additionally, certain large companies need to have a plan to ensure that their business strategy is compatible with limiting global warming in line with the Paris Agreement.